qinx04/basic-data-analysis/README.md

 ```
 basic-data-analysis/
-├── dean.xlsx                # Sample dataset used for analysis
+├── a dean's dilemma selection of students for the MBA program.xlsx    # Sample dataset used for analysis
-├── basic_analysis.ipynb     # (Suggested) Jupyter Notebook with the full analysis
+├── a dean's dilemma analysis.ipynb                                    # Jupyter Notebook with the full analysis
-├── basic_analysis.py        # (Suggested) Python script version of the analysis
 └── README.md                                                          # This file
 ```

 ## 🤝 Contribution